Homemade Strawberry Belgian Waffles

 Cheddar Bacon Chicken Strata

-Recipe type: Breakfast, Brunch, Main Dish
+Recipe Type: Breakfast, Brunch, Main Dish

 Author: Adapted from Spark People Recipes BOWLER729